brngdsn/react-curated/README.md

 # React - Todo Sagas

-My go to React Todo app boilerplate with `react-redux` and `redux-saga`.
-The code is based off the infinitered `ignite` andross biolerplate.
-Example of asynchronous programming with the field keyword and function generators.
-A responsive, and fully RESTful Single Page App.
-Has basic development experience of hot module replacement and state persistance across code reload, while complete with `json-server` web services mock for blackbox testing.
+My go to React app boilerplate with `react-redux` and `redux-saga`.
+Written as if freshly scaffold with infinitered `ignite` andross biolerplate, but for the web.
+Complete with example of asynchronous programming using the `yield` keyword and function generators for a responsive, and fully RESTful Single Page App experience.
+Has basic development workflow gooies like hot module replacement and state persistance across code reload.
+There's also a `json-server` web services mock for blackbox testing.

   * code: https://github.com/brngdsn/eg-react-sagas